SAP-samples/teched2024-AD180/README.md

 ### 🛠Exercise Block B: Displaying hierachical data in SAP Fiori UI using read-only treeview

-Learn to build a read-only SAP Fiori app with the ABAP RESTful Application Programming Model (RAP) assisted by generative AI and display hierachical data in a read-only treeview.
+Learn how to build a read-only SAP Fiori app with the ABAP RESTful Application Programming Model (RAP) assisted by generative AI and display hierachical data in a read-only treeview.

 <details>
   <summary>Resulting app > Click to expand!</summary>